Risk-Aware Aerocapture Guidance Through a Probabilistic Indicator Function: Acknowledgments

 \section{Acknowledgments}

-We acknowledge Alexandre Cortiella for providing an early version of the GMVAVE codes.
-Thanks to Jens Rataczak for his help implementing FNPAG and GRAM and guiding discussions on this algorithm, and to Chun-Wei Kong for his assitance with the GMVAE training architecture setup.
-Artificial intelligence tools were used for LaTeX equation editing, Python coding assistance in figure generation, and language editing to improve clarity and readability.
+We acknowledge Alexandre Cortiella for providing an early version of the GMVAE codes; we thank Jens Rataczak for his help implementing FNPAG and GRAM and guiding discussions on this algorithm; and we appreciate Chun-Wei Kong for his assistance with the GMVAE training architecture setup.
+Artificial intelligence tools were used for \LaTeX~ equation editing, Python coding assistance in figure generation, and language editing to improve clarity and readability.